Azure/azure-linux-extensions/AzureMonitorAgent/README.md

 ## Supported Linux Distributions
- Currently Tested only on -
+ Currently Manually tested only on -
 * CentOS Linux 6, and 7 (x64)
 * Red Hat Enterprise Linux Server 6 and 7 (x64)
 * Ubuntu 16.04 LTS, 18.04 LTS(x64)

-Will Add more distros once they  manually tested
+Will Add more distros once they are tested

 ## Troubleshooting